 Efficiency

 Power filters are the most efficient form of filter.
-They can filter out debris and chemicals since it utilizes multiple filtration types.
-Large tanks will especially need a power filter since it is more able to purify the water from all contaminates and works quickly.
+They can filter out debris and chemicals since they utilize multiple filtration types.
+Large tanks will especially need a power filter since it can purify the water from all contaminates and works quickly.

-Of course, the power filter doesn’t have as effective of a biological filtration system simply because the biological sponge will be smaller.
-The rest of the filtration components make up and exceed the difference, though.
+Of course, the power filter isn’t as effective as a biological filtration system simply because the biological sponge will be smaller.
+The rest of the filtration components make up and exceed the difference, however.

 Features

 The two main features of a power filter are the mechanical and chemical filters.
 These filters ensure that the water is properly cleaned.
-Plus, the motor and impeller ensure that the water is cleaned quickly and efficiently, as soon as the first use.
+Plus, the motor and impeller ensure the water is cleaned quickly and efficiently as soon as the first use.

 Who It’s Best For

 A power filter is the ideal filtration form for all aquariums.
-Especially if you have a large tank or many fish, you will want the power filter instead of the undergravel filter.
+If you have a large tank with several fish, you need a power filter instead of an undergravel filter.
 It simply does a better job of cleaning the aquarium.
-Even smaller tanks will benefit from this type of filter.
+Even smaller tanks will benefit from a power filter.

 Why Does My Aquarium Need a Filter?

-Aquarium filters almost always include one of three filtration types, if not all three in the same device: mechanical, chemical, and biological.
-Each of these filtration types come with their own benefits and drawbacks.
-The best filters often come with all three to maximize the efficiency of the model while avoiding the negatives.
+Aquarium filters almost always include one of three filtration types, if not all three, in the same device: mechanical, chemical, and biological.
+Each of these filtration types has benefits and drawbacks.
+The best filters often come with all three to maximize the model’s efficiency while avoiding the negatives.

 Mechanical

-Mechanical filtration uses a physical mesh screen to filter out large debris.
+Mechanical filtration uses a mesh screen to filter out large debris.
 It is not able to remove chemical compounds or other toxic materials.
-So, the mechanical filters make the water look cleaner, but it doesn’t improve the water quality very much.
+So, the mechanical filters make the water look cleaner, but they don’t improve the water quality very much.

 Chemical

-Chemical filters are much like mechanical ones except they focus on chemical compounds instead of physical debris.
-The mesh filter uses chemicals to remove toxic compounds from the water, but it is not able to filter out physical debris or chunks.
+Chemical filters are much like mechanical ones, except they focus on chemical compounds instead of physical debris.
+The mesh filter uses chemicals to remove toxic compounds from the water, but it cannot filter out physical debris or chunks.

 Biological

-Biological filters may sound weird, but they are common.
-They utilize bacteria to turn harmful compounds into healthy ones.
-It does this by using the nitrogen cycle to its advantage.
-Much like chemical filtration, biological filtration is best for removing compounds, not debris.
+Biological filters may sound unusual, but they are common.
+They utilize bacteria to turn harmful compounds into healthy ones by using the nitrogen cycle to their advantage.
+Like chemical filtration, biological filtration is best for removing compounds, not debris.

 Our Favorite Undergravel Filter: Penn-Plax Clear-Free Premium Undergravel Aquarium Filter

-The Penn-Plax Clear-Free Premium Undergravel Aquarium Filter is the best undergravel option because it is affordable, suitable for freshwater and saltwater, and includes efficient parts.
-Penn-Plax is a top brand for all things fish.
+The Penn-Plax Clear-Free Premium Undergravel Aquarium Filter is the best undergravel option because it is affordable, suitable for freshwater and saltwater, and contains durable parts.
+Penn-Plax is a top brand for aquarium products.
 You can trust that this filter is reliable and worth the money.
 This model is suitable for most 40- and 50-gallon tanks.

 Our Favorite Power Filter: Marineland Bio-Wheel Emperor 400 Aquarium Power Filter

-The Marineland Bio-Wheel Emperor 400 Aquarium Power Filter offers the most efficient and powerful clean.
-It keeps water crystal clear and clean because it offers all three filtration types.
-It is suitable for both freshwater and saltwater tanks and can handle a capacity of 80 gallons.
+The Marineland Bio-Wheel Emperor 400 Aquarium Power Filter provides the most efficient and powerful filtration.
+It keeps water crystal clear and clean because it uses all three filtration types.
+It is suitable for freshwater and saltwater tanks and can handle a capacity of 80 gallons.
 This filter is expensive, but it is worth the money for serious fish fans.

 Conclusion

-If you need to get a filter for your aquarium, get a power filter.
+If you need a filter for your aquarium, get a power filter.
 It will keep the tank cleaner because it uses more filtration types than the undergravel model.
 Even though power filters are more expensive, they are worth the money.
-If you decide to opt for an undergravel filter, make sure that your tank is small enough for the filter type since it lacks the efficiency for many fish.
+If you decide to buy an undergravel filter, ensure your tank is small enough for the filter since it lacks the efficiency to filter water for several fish.

 Featured Image Credit: Left: Power Filter, Amazon| Right: Under Gravel Filter, Amazon